SoufieneOUERTANI/15-pipes-start---Section-21-Using-Pipes-to-Transform-Output/README.md

     <h2>App status : {{appStatus | async}}</h2>

 Without async, as the data is a promise object, that data will not be displayed

+## 336-After Assignement 8 - Pipes : reverse a word , sort a list